-Remember that there will not be a comma between the surname and et al., and the period goes only after the al. The English translation of et al. is simply and others.
+Remember that there is no comma between the surname and "et al.," and the period goes only after the "al." The English translation of "et al." is "and others."